MrArthor/Hacking-Heist-2.0/Anserd.md

 - [Numerous NodeJs Packages] - for implementing various features
 - [jQuery] - duh

-And of course Anserd itself is open source with a [public repository][dill] on GitHub.
+And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ## Installation